 Let us begin with a bit of…

 Despite its size, Vienna retains the feel of a large town.
 Part of that is down to the numerous parks, woodlands, outlying hills, and other open and green spaces.

 Vienna owes its size (and much of its beauty) to the legacy of the Habsburg monarchy that ruled over large areas of Europe for many centuries.
-Wien (to give it its German name) sat at the centre of Habsburg authority for hundreds of years.
+Wien (to give it its German name) sat at the centre of Habsburg authority for almost all that period.

 Monumental buildings and great art abound because various Emperors, Empresses, and aristocrats constantly engaged in a game of one-upmanship in architecture and interior decoration.

 What Vienna offers

 (The coffee house in Palais Ferstel)

 Vienna certainly counts as a popular tourist destination, particularly for short city breaks.
 The huge tourism sector and high level of education means service personnel and similar normally all speak good English (the national language is German).